RobertLeisner/Bodoconsult.NetworkCommunication/doc/Bodoconsult.NetworkCommunication/README.md

 }
 ```

+# Defining your device communication protocol

+Defining a client server network communication protocol may contain for Bodoconsult.NetworkCommunication the following steps:

+-	**Choosing message delimiters**: how to identify a message in a stream of bytes?

+-	**Data message** versus **handshake**: A data message contains any data your business logic will normally react on.
+A handshake is a simple answer to the other side: yes I got your data message (ACK) or not (NACK).

+-	**The message content**: Defining the general content of a data message.
+Does a data message require a kind of header to be delivered always containg data like device ID or error codes or not?

+-	**Datablock content**: This the important data delivered mainly to your business logic on both side of the communication.
+The prupose of your communication protocol defines the data structures of the datablocks needed for your protocol.

-# Defining your device communication protocol: Simple Device Communication Protocol (SDCP) as sample
+## Example 1: Simple Device Communication Protocol (SDCP)

-For the usage in the test there will be implemented the following Simple Device Communication Protocol (SDCP).
+For the usage in this documentation there will be implemented the following Simple Device Communication Protocol (SDCP).

 The SDCP knows two basic types of messages:

-- **Data messages** starting with STX and ending with ETX.
-Everything between STX and ETX is handled as datablock
+- **Data messages** starting with STX char and ending with ETX char.
+Everything between STX and ETX is handled as datablock.
+It is up to you to define IDataBlockCodecs to give the transported bytes a meaning.
-- **Handshake**: a 1-byte-message with either ACK (message received successfully), NACK (message NOT received successfully) or CAN (device not ready)
+- **Handshakes**: a 1-byte-message with either ACK (message received successfully), NACK (message NOT received successfully) or CAN (device not ready) sent when a data message was received.

+Each data message received will be answered by a handshake.

+The SDCP protocol is very simple but of limited usage in reality.
+The main drawback of SDCP are the missing identification of data message and its coresponding handshake

+## Example 2: Enhanced Device Communication Protocol (EDCP)

+Basically the EDCP protocol is same as SDCP protocol but the second byte of each message is a a block code.
+Client and server use different number ranges for block code.
+Let's say server uses block codes from 1 to 20 and client from 21 up to 40.
+If each party answers a received data message with a handshake it adds the block code received with the data nessage.
+So the sender of a data message can recognize the handshake received for the sent message clarly.

+Another enhancement of EDCP protocl is byte 3 may contain a block code of a requesting data message.
+This enhancement makes it possible to implemenent data message requests answer by the other side by one or more data messages.
+If there is no block code for byte 3 delivered it means a data message sent without a request from the other side.

+The repo Bodoconsult.NetworkCommunication contains a full implementation of EDCP protocol.

+## Further potential enhancements

+### Other message delimiters

+Instead of STX and ETX you can use other message delimiter chars.

+## Adding a general data message header

+Instead of handling everything between STX and ETX as a datablock you can decide to start every message with a defined header containing a device ID, a request command, error codes, a device state and then after the header follows a data block with a certain purpose and its own definiton.

+Adding a general data message header may reduce the implementation effort as you more the implementation from each data block code to the more general message code.

 # Define message limiting bytes: DeviceCommunicationBasics